rust-lang/rfcs/text/0000-nested-publish.md

 * (new) A “**nested package**” is a package which is published as part of some parent package, using this mechanism to allow dependencies, rather than independently.
     * A published package may contain sub-packages that are not nested packages, as a simple file inclusion for the package's own build-time purposes.
     * Note that a nested package is not necessarily a direct dependency of the parent package, though that will be the typical case.
+* (not for documentation but for discussion in this RFC) “**nested publishing**” means a `cargo publish` operation that includes one or more nested packages, or the act of actually making use of the fact that some packages are marked as nested packages.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation